dpwgc/easierweb/README.md

 ```

 * if you want to change the request and response format for a single api
-* use method `ReEasyGET` to set up the path, handle and plug-ins
+* use method 'ReEasyGET' to set up the path, handle and plug-ins

 ```go
 // use xml format to process request and response data (takes effect only for this api)